-When you are buying a condo in Florida, you are required by Law to receive a copy of the Declaration of the Condominium or condo docs as they are more commonly known – this is mandatory regardless of whether you are buying a resale condo, key ready condo or a pre construction condo.
+Florida Condo Docs and HOA are required when you are buying a condo in Florida.
+You are required by Law to receive a copy of the Declaration of the Condominium or condo docs as they are more commonly known.
+This is mandatory regardless of whether you are buying a resale condo, key ready condo or a pre construction condo.
 These condo docs are registered with the State and can be over 500 pages in length.

-The condo docs will contain lots of specific information, including details about the developer, the formation of the Home Owners Association – HOA – and related fees, plans of the buildings, floor plans for each unit and the all important Rules and Regulations of the condominium
+The condo docs will contain lots of specific information, including details about the developer, the formation of the Home Owners Association – HOA .All related fees, plans of the buildings, floor plans for each unit and the all important Rules and Regulations of the condominium will be included.

 When buying a new – key ready or pre construction – condo, you are given – by law – 15 days to review and study the condo docs.
 Buyers of resale condos are given 3 days to do the same.
 If you come across anything within the condo docs you have the right to rescind on the purchase contract without penalty as long as it is done within the stipulated time frames.